 NOTE OF CAUTION: Never wire funds without having your banking institution call and verbally verify our wiring instructions.
 We bank locally only.
 We would also ask, if ever you receive any message regarding bank or wiring details, that you contact our office immediately to verify-

 In October 2015, new mortgage lending regulations went into effect which, among a variety of other things, required that borrowers have a 3 day period of time to review, request information, and confirm whether they want to proceed with borrowing money under the terms presented for their purchase.
 This period of time is known commonly as the right of recision.
 The new guidelines are called TRID (Truth in Lending Act, Real Estate Settlement Procedures Act (RESPA), Integrated Disclosure).
 Unfortunately, there is nothing that an agent, lender or title company can do to speed this process.

 TRID guidelines, whose goal is to help you "know before you owe", does not apply to cash purchases.

-While there are a few factors that may influence the typical timeline, generally most of our residential title searches are completed within 48-hours.
+While there are a few factors that may influence the typical timeline, generally most of our residential title searches are completed within 3-4 days now during the era post-COVID.
 If there are issues found during the title examination, it may take additional time to translate and correct the issues that are uncovered.